vlasky/pdf-reader-mcp/memory-bank/activeContext.md

 - Using `pdf-parse` as the core PDF library.
 - Adopted the handler definition pattern from `filesystem-mcp`.
-- `read_pdf_page_text` uses the `pagerender` callback for potentially better accuracy on specific pages.
+- The consolidated `read_pdf` tool uses `pagerender` internally when the `pages` parameter is provided.
-- Removed inherited filesystem tools to focus solely on PDF functionality.
+- Removed inherited filesystem tools.
-- Added support for fetching PDFs via URL using `fetch`.
+- Added URL support using `fetch`.
+- Consolidated tools into a single `read_pdf` handler for simplicity.